anakryiko/blog/content/posts/libbpf-v1.md

     together into a final `.bpf.o` file.
 Static linking is normally performed through `bpftool gen object` command, but it is also available as public APIs for programmatic use in more advanced applications.
 Static linking means that **BPF static libraries** are now possible and supported!
-This allows to structure user's application in the way that makes sense for long-term maintainability and code reuse, instead of cramming all the code into single text file (even if through `#include`-ing `.c` files as if they were C headers).
-This also means `extern` subprograms, maps, and variables declarations are supported and work as one'd expect with usual user-space C application.
+All this allows to structure user's application in the way that makes sense for long-term maintainability and code reuse, instead of cramming all the code into single text file (even if through `#include`-ing `.c` files as if they were C headers).
+This also means `extern` subprograms, maps, and variables declarations are supported and are resolved as one'd expect with usual user-space C application.

 Beyond that, BPF skeleton improves logistics of deploying, loading and interacting with BPF ELF object files.
 BPF skeleton allows to embed final BPF